christophihl/startupengineer/content/_syllabi/tech_ent/_index.md

 * `Recommendations`: what are the alternatives?
 How would you prioritize?
 Why?
 * `Next steps`: How should your recommendations be implemented?

+Please post questions using the commenting tool on this page down below.

 </details>